PathwayCommons/guide/_analysis/gsea.md

 We will note here that the enrichment score is a function of the gene set size, which will come into play when we discuss significance testing below.
 To get a better feel for what these equations mean, let's see what happens when we vary the exponent $$\alpha$$.

-### Equal weights case: The 'classic' Kolmogorov-Smirnov statistic
+### Equal weights: The 'classic' Kolmogorov-Smirnov statistic

 Consider the simple case when $$\alpha=0$$.
 Then all contributions from genes in the gene set do not take into account the rank metric $$s$$ in \eqref{eq:2}.
 In effect, this gives all genes equal weight.